paleontologists/visualization/README.md

-this is a website project base on django for making visualization diagram
+This is a website project based on Django to create visual charts